 Am I eligible to apply for funding?

 UofSC Columbia and School of Medicine Columbia (as of October 2, 2020) faculty, staff, graduate students, and postdoctoral scholars are eligible to apply for one stipend per fiscal year.

 What types of publications are supported by this fund?

-Funds will be provided for publications in reputable fully open access, peer-reviewed journals that are listed in the Directory of Open Access Journals.
+Funds will be provided for publications in reputable fully open access, peer-reviewed journals that are listed or eligible for inclusion in the Directory of Open Access Journals.
 Although not required, membership in the Open Access Scholarly Publishers Association is considered as a determination of reputability.
 Research in accepted journals must be made fully open access immediately upon publication.
 No hybrid journals, or journals that allow open publication of some articles through an APC but continue to charge subscriptions, will be accepted.
 The library reserves the right to deny funding for any reason.

 Can I apply if I have funding available from another source?